Skip to main content

 • Academic, personal, and professional development

-CRLA Certified Training Program
+CRLA Training Program

 Our Peer Mentor training program awards Peer Mentors Level 1 Certification through the College Reading and Learning Association (CRLA).
 CRLA is an organization of education professionals that offers resources to universities and sets the standards for how we train and develop our Peer Mentors to successfully accomplish our program goals and outcomes.